Hydro Ottawa’s Conditions of Service is the contract between Hydro Ottawa and its customers that outlines how we do business together.

 Report an Outage

-If you spot a downed wire, please stay back (at least 33 feet/10 metres) and call 911.
+If you spot a downed wire, please stay back at least 33 feet/10 meters (the length of a school bus) and call 911.

-If you have livestock and suspect high levels of stray voltage on your farm, you may request an investigation.
+If you have livestock and suspect high levels of stray voltage (tingle voltage) on your farm, you may request an investigation.

 Access to equipment